naomap/leaflet-fusesearch/README.md

 <li><code>threshold</code> : a decimal value indicating at which point the match algorithm gives up.
 A threshold of 0.0 requires a perfect match, a threshold of 1.0 would match anything, default 0.5</li>
 </ul>

+<h2>Other functions</h2>
+The function <code>refresh()</code> can be used to search again the indexed features.
+This is useful for instance when some features have been filtered out, and saves you from reindexing the features.

 <h2>Example</h2>